Amit0617/AlgorithmicDesigns/Readme.md

 This whole process is called Greedy Algorithm.
 Thankyou.

+An implementation of this problem is available in repository `MinTotalTime.java`.

 One Small and very trivial problem to solve:
 Lets suppose you went to an ATM to withdraw some cash.
 You inserted your card in ATM and this ATM seems to be faulty.
-This pops your bank balance on screen.
+This reflects your bank balance on screen.
 You were confused and hence entered some random digits there 13780 (say) and hit next and damn your bank balance is updated to this new number!
 You hurried back to that edit balance screen and you again pressed some random numbers but this time that numeric pad is behaving differently.
-After hitting several numbers you found out that those keys after pressing next button are no more functional which you have pressed last time.
+After hitting several numbers you found out that those keys(which you have pressed earlier) after pressing next button are no more functional.
 So, you can't use them this time but you are still on edit screen and keys allowed to be pressed are `2,4,5,6,9`.
+One button will be working one time only.
 Now you want to press them in such a manner that you get maximum bank balance.

 _Greedy_ Choice will be to have largest possible number as your bank balance.
 To have largest number from a given set of digits we would place maximum number among them on maximum priority place.